cybertraining-dsc/su21-reu-364/project/index.md

 ## 1. Introduction

 Object detection and feature selection are essential tasks in computer vision and have been approached from various perspectives over the past few decades [1].
 The brain uses object recognition to solve an inverse problem: one where (surface properties, shapes, and arrangements of objects) need to be inferred from the perceived outcome of the image formation process [3].
 Visual object recognition as a neural substrate in humans was revealed by neuropsychological studies.
 There are specific brain regions that cause object recognition, yet we still do not understand how the brain achieves this remarkable behavior [2].
-Human beings rely and rapidly5 recognize objects despite considerable retinal image transformations arising from changes in lighting, image size, position, and viewing angle [2].
+Human beings rely and rapidly recognize objects despite considerable retinal image transformations arising from changes in lighting, image size, position, and viewing angle [2].

-A gesture is a form of non verbal communication done with positions and movements of the hand, arms, body parts, hand shapes, movements of the lips or face [4].
-One of the key differences of hand gestures is it allows communication over a long distance [5].
-American Sign Language (ASL) is the formal language that has the same lingual properties as oral languages commonly used by deaf people as a way of communication [6].
+A gesture is a form of nonverbal communication done with positions and movements of the hand, arms, body parts, hand shapes, movements of the lips or face [4].
+One of the key differences of hand gestures is that they allow communication over a long distance [5].
+American Sign Language (ASL) is a formal language that has the same lingual properties as oral languages commonly used by deaf people to communicate [6].
 ASL typically is formed by the finger, hand, and arm positioning and can contain static and dynamic movement or a combination of both to communicate words and meanings to another [7].
-Communication with other people can be very difficult using this as people are not typically willing to learn sign language [7].
+Communication with other people can be challenging because people are not typically willing to learn sign language [7].

-In this paper we consider the problem of detecting and understanding American Sign Language, we test a computers ability to recognize the ASL alphabet.
-As advancements in technology increase there are more improvements to 2D methods of hand detection.
-Commonly these methods are visual-based methods, using color, shape, and edge to detect and recognize the hand [8].
-There are issues to these technologies like inconsitant lighting conditions, non-hand color similarity, and varying viewpoints can decrease a computers ability to recognitize the hand and its positioning.
+In this paper, we consider the problem of detecting and understanding American Sign Language.
+We test CNN's ability to recognize the ASL alphabet.
+As advancements in technology increase, there are more improvements to 2D methods of hand detection.
+Commonly these methods are visual-based, using color, shape, and edge to detect and recognize the hand [8].
+There are issues to these technologies like inconsistent lighting conditions, non-hand color similarity, and varying viewpoints that can decrease the model's ability to recognize the hand and its positioning.
 We use a Convolutional Neural Network to create the model and detect different letters of American Sign Language.

 ## 2. Data Sets